janv93/large-trading-api/README.md

 - install or use mongodb web version
 - get api keys and secret of one of 3 exchanges: binance, kucoin, alpaca

+## Notes:

+- Tried C++ NAPI addons for calculations (backtest) - Much slower than typescript because of serialization